-A Producer Company Registration is a kind of organization where a group of primary producers i.e, farmers or non-farmers comes together with an object to trade their products local and international.
+A Producer Company Registration is a kind of organization where a group of primary producers i.e, farmers or non-farmers comes together with an object to trade their products locally and internationally.
 The producer company Registration is registered as a private company function of the producer company Registration is, procuring, harvesting, grading, producing, pooling, marketing, exporting, and import of goods.
-Producer company Registration functions under the Ministry of Corporate Affairs and it is governed by the Companies Act 2013.
+Producer Company Registration functions under the Ministry of Corporate Affairs and it is governed by the Companies Act 2013.

 Features of the Producer Company Registration.